 Diono Radian Car Seats Product Comparison

-Diono has made some major upgrades to their seats in the past couple of years to bring you top of the line safety features at multiple different price points.
-A question we get a lot is “what’s the difference?”, so we’re breaking them down in an easy to digest way for you here on our Learning Centre!
+With so many convertible Diono car seats to choose from, a question we get a lot is “what’s the difference?” – so today, we’re breaking them down in an easy to digest way for you to learn here on our Learning Centre!

 - Allow you to rear-face your child to 50 lbs using a seatbelt installation [even in Canada, which is hard to find]